telerik/justmock-docs/basic-usage/arrange-act-assert.md

     Dim warehouse = Mock.Create(Of IWarehouse)()
   {{endregion}}

-We want to ensure that when an order of 2 cameras is placed the warehouse returns that it has availability in the inventory.
+We want to ensure that when an order of 2 cameras is placed, the warehouse returns that it has enough quantity of the product.

   #### __[C#]__